angelicadvocate/ubuntu-setup-script/README.md

   Add a startup dialog menu for choosing optional packages and system tweaks before installation begins.
   This will help tailor the setup to different use cases (e.g., server vs. desktop, minimal vs. full setup).
 - More OS Compatibility
-  Expand testing and support for additional Ubuntu-based systems (e.g., Banana Pi, Pine64, Raspberry Pi).
+  Expand testing and support for additional Ubuntu and Debian-based systems (e.g., Banana Pi, Pine64, Raspberry Pi).
 - Improved Error Handling & Logging
   Add clearer error messages and optional logs for easier debugging and transparency during setup.